Polymer/old-docs-site/1.0/docs/devguide/local-dom.md

 element.
 The imperative and declarative portions of an element's definition may be placed in the same html file or in separate files.

-The `<script>` tag can be inside or outside of the `<dom-module>` element, but the element’s template must be parsed before the call to Polymer.
+The `<script>` tag can be inside or outside of the `<dom-module>` element.

+The element’s template must be parsed before the call to Polymer.

 **Note:** Elements should generally be defined outside of the main document, except for testing.
 For caveats about defining elements in the main document, see